 Dan - Yes.
 I haven't seen it yet, but I want to believe it can and will

-reason -- I am a comic nerd and want to live in that world.
+happen.
+I am eager to see DC Universe Online on PS3 for this veryreason -- I am a comic nerd and want to live in that world.
 But the

 trick is that the MMO has to be designed for the console in mind, and